Student Placement FAQ: COVID-19 Vaccination

 How do students or Clinical Instructors (CIs) get a rapid antigen test?

-Students who are not fully vaccinated, or have a medical exemption, need to complete their rapid antigen testing in the community (i.e. pharmacy) and must do so three times per week on Mondays, Wednesdays and Fridays, regardless of clinic placement schedules.
+Students who have a medical exemption need to complete their rapid antigen testing in the community (i.e. pharmacy) and must do so three times per week on Mondays, Wednesdays and Fridays, regardless of clinic placement schedules.
 Compliance and reporting of rapid antigen tests are the responsibility of schools.
-Reporting data must be sent to St. Joseph’s Occupational Health & Safety Services by the school on a monthly basis.
+Reporting data must be sent to St. Joseph’s Occupational Health & Safety Services by the school on a schedule determined by the hospital and/or Ontario Ministry of Health.
 Please note, if schools observe non-adherence to rapid antigen testing on Mondays, Wednesdays and Fridays, Student Affairs must be notified immediately that a student is no longer meeting placement requirements.

 Is there any support for the cost of rapid antigen testing in the community?